justinseiter/fetched.io/README.md

 ## Troubleshooting

-**ISSUE: No link is returned**, ie - ```your screenshot can be viewed at``` **SOLUTION:** This probably means you haven't updated your local copy of screenFetch with the "fetch" snippet.
+**ISSUE: No link is returned**, ie - ```your screenshot can be viewed at```

+**SOLUTION:** This probably means you haven't updated your local copy of screenFetch with the "fetch" snippet.
 See "Step 4" above.
 It's also possible you mistyped the command.
 It should be ```screenfetch -s -u fetch```

-**ISSUE: Link takes you directly to http://fetched.io/shots/** **SOLUTION:** If your link does not include an ID for the shot in the path, ie - http://fetched.io/shots/1a2b3c it probably means it cannot find the FETCHED_ID local variable.
+**ISSUE: Link takes you directly to http://fetched.io/shots/**

+**SOLUTION:** If your link does not include an ID for the shot in the path, ie - ```shots/1a2b3c...``` it probably means it cannot find the FETCHED_ID local variable.
 Check that the variable is available by typing ```echo $FETCHED_ID``` in your terminal.
 If a blank line is returned see "Step 2" above.
 Note, if you added the environment variable to your ```.profile``` you'll need to logout/login or issue the command ```source ~/.profile``` to reload the variables in the file.

+**ISSUE: Uploads stopped working and no link is produced.**

+**SOLUTION:** This could be due to your local copy of screenFetch getting updated by your package manager.
+See "Step 4" above to add the "fetch" snippet back.
+I know, this sucks.
+However, if/when "fetch" is merged into the official screenFetch app everything will be dandy. :)